-Learning Japanese has a reputation of being hard, doesn’t it?
+Learning Japanese has a reputation for being hard, doesn’t it?
 When we hear someone saying: “I speak fluent Japanese,” we are in complete awe.
 That is if we actually believe them, right?
 The truth is, learning any language has its challenges, but it also has immense rewards.
 Japanese isn’t necessarily harder than other languages, just different.
-Regardless if you study Japanese, Danish or Arabic, learning a new language forces your brain to create new neuro-associations and grow.
+Regardless if you study Japanese, Danish, or Arabic, learning a new language forces your brain to create new neuro-associations and grow.
 In other words, you become smarter.

 One of the best parts about learning Japanese is being able to explore the Japanese culture without the translation barrier.
 Getting to know a country like Japan, with so much history and rich traditions, is incredible.
 On the other spectrum of Japanese oldest traditions, is Japan’s pop culture scene.
 It’s unlike anything else out there.
-They have J-pop, amazing technology, vending machines for everything, the weirdest TV shows, great movies and much more to offer.
-Also, imagine the infinite manga books and anime series you’d get access to if you didn’t have to rely on translations, subtitles or dubbing.
+They have J-pop, fantastic technology, vending machines for everything, the weirdest TV shows, great movies and much more to offer.
+Also, imagine the countless manga books and anime series you’d get access to if you didn’t have to rely on translations, subtitles or dubbing.
 Another reason to learn Japanese is to open yourself up to new opportunities.
 You could study abroad or get a job in Japan, to fully experience the Japanese culture and lifestyle.
 Plus, it can help you make new friends and see a whole new world.